bitrise-io/devcenter/_articles/en/builds/remote-access.md

 ## Remote access with SSH

+To access a Bitrise build machine with SSH, you will need a command line interface and the correct command and password:

+1. Open the app on Bitrise.
-1. Go to the build page.
+2. Go to the **Builds** tab.
+3. Find the build you want to re-run with remote access.
-2. Click the **Rebuild with Remote Access** option.
+4. Click the **Rebuild with Remote Access** option.
-3. Click **Remote Access Instructions**.
+5. Click **Remote Access Instructions**.

    ![Instructions for remote access with SSH](/img/remote-access-instructions.png)
-4. Under the **SSH** option, find and copy the command you will need.
+6. Under the **SSH** option, find and copy the command you will need.
-5. Open a command line interface.
+7. Open a command line interface.
-6. Run the command found under **SSH** (the below is an example):
+8. Run the command found under **SSH** (the below is an example):

        ssh -o StrictHostKeyChecking=no vagrant@1.tcp.ngrok.io -p 000000
-7. Copy and paste the password from the **Remote Access Instructions** page.
+9. Copy and paste the password from the **Remote Access Instructions** page.

 And done!
 You should be able to access the virtual machine where your build is running.

 ## Remote access with screenshare

+To access a Bitrise build machine with a screenshare app, you will need the correct username, password, and address, as well as a VNC screenshare app:

+1. Open the app on Bitrise.
-1. Go to the build page.
+2. Go to the **Builds** tab.
+3. Find the build you want to re-run with remote access and .
-2. Click the **Rebuild with Remote Access** option.
+4. Click the **Rebuild with Remote Access** option.
-3. Click **Remote Access Instructions**.
+5. Click **Remote Access Instructions**.

    ![Instructions for remote access with screenshare](/img/remote-access-instructions.png)
-4. Under the **Screenshare** option, find the required information:
+6. Under the **Screenshare** option, find the required information:
    * Address
    * Username
    * Password
-5. Open a VNC screenshare application.
+7. Open a VNC screenshare application.

    The simplest option is using the default **Screen Sharing** application on macOS.
-6. Fill out the required fields with the information from under the **Screenshare** option.
+8. Fill out the required fields with the information from under the **Screenshare** option.

 And done!
 You should now be able to access the virtual machine where your build is running.